EasyCorp/easy-deploy-bundle/doc/configuration.md

 ### `runRemote()` Method

-Executes the given shell command in one or more remote servers.
+Executes the given shell command on one or more remote servers.
 By default, remote commands are executed only on the servers with the role `app`.
-Pass an array of role names to execute the command in the servers that contain any of those roles:
+Pass an array of role names to execute the command on the servers that contain any of those roles:

 ```php